jonnjonnjo/Fitness-Planning/README.md

 # CodeIgniter 4 Application Starter

+For each new branch, please pull it from branch `develop`.
+Branch and commit message naming must follow the following format.

+-   Branch : `<type>/<title>`
+-   Branch : `<type>: <subject commit>`

+Type dapat mengikuti penulisan berikut ini.

+-   `feat` → Changes, addition, or removal of features.
+Ex: `feat: add navbar component`
+-   `fix` → Bug fixing, followed by the bug.
+-   `docs` → Update README.md
+-   `style` → Only updating style, no code logic changes
+-   `chore` → Install new dependencies/packages
+-   `refactor` → Changes in code, eg. renaming a variable
+-   `test` → Add testing unit
+-   `revert` → Reverting a commit

 ## What is CodeIgniter?

 CodeIgniter is a PHP full-stack web framework that is light, fast, flexible and secure.